Mitchell Interchange: Features

 The primary features of the reconstructed interchange are three tunnels.
 The use of tunnels instead of bridges was chosen because it reduced the height of the interchange, allowed for fewer closures, and reduced the cost of the reconstruction project by $10 million.
 The tunnels feature an advanced lighting system.
 The brightness of the lights is adjusted based on the conditions outside to give drivers a smooth transition in and out of the tunnels.
 There are standpipes to aid in firefighting inside the tunnels.
 The tunnels measure 585 ft, 744 ft, and 650 ft in length.

 Designations

 The control cities at the interchange are Downtown Milwaukee to the north, Chicago to the south and a combination of Beloit, Madison and Fond du Lac to the west.
 Since I-41 was signed in 2015, it goes north from I-94/US 41 north to I-894 west at Mitchell Interchange, and I-41 south goes from I-43 north/I-894 east to I-94 east; US 41 follows I-41.

 History

-The original design of the Mitchell Interchange opened in 1966.
-At the time, it consisted of seven roadway bridges, serving only I-94 and I-894.
-By 1988, the interchange began to serve I-43 after the route extended southwest through it.
-In 1999, it then began to serve US 41 after part of it was rerouted onto the I-94 freeway.
-In 2015, after the reconstruction project was finished in 2012, it began to serve the newly-established I-41.
-As a result, US 41 had to move onto I-41.
+The Mitchell Interchange opened in 1966; its original design consisted of seven roadway bridges, serving only I-94 and I-894.
+By 1988, I-43 was extended southwest through this interchange.
+In 1999, US 41 was rerouted onto I-94 in the Milwaukee metropolitan area.
+In 2015, US 41 was rerouted onto I-894, bypassing Downtown Milwaukee, and was paired with the newly-established I-41.